s5bug/EmpyreanYouExampleMod/README.md

 1. Use this GitHub template to create your own new repository
 2. Rename all occurrences of `EmpyreanYouExampleMod` (including folders and files) to your mod's name
 3. Edit `YourModName/YourModName.csproj.user` as needed to point to your game installation and the Unity Editor v2022.3.53f1 executable
+4. **Build the `csproj`.** Opening the Unity editor in `Assets` before building the C# project can lead to some things not working properly
+5. In the EMPYREAN//YOU Mods menu, add the newly-generated `dev` folder as a development mod folder

 ## folders explanation